iYogesharma/Relations/README.md

 # Relations
-* This repository is created for learning purpose only

 <p> This repository contains custom eloquent relations implemented in Laravel  </p>
 <p>Currently threre is only one relation called Belongs To Mnany Through.